Live Logos announcement coming soon. Register now for a free book and a chance to win prizes. Sign me up >

 Whatever significance may be assigned to the destruction of the temple (AD 70), and it does seem to be at least a fulfillment of Jesus’s prediction in Matthew 24:2, we must nevertheless observe the following: not only did the risen Christ not return in the body, the dead were not raised AD 70, nor did the final judgment take place.
 If we grant the possibility that the word “generation” (γενεά, genea) might refer to something other than the group of people alive at a particular point in history (more on this shortly), we can account for the numerous indications throughout the Gospels of Matthew and Mark that point to a longer, unspecified period of time between the ascension and return of the risen Lord.6

 Consider these indications: when asked why his disciples did not fast, Jesus explained that the “bridegroom,” speaking of himself, would be taken away from them, and then they would fast (Matt 9:14–15).
 In the parable of the weeds (13:24–30, 36–43), Jesus is both the sower and the reaper (13:37, 41), and “the harvest is the end of the age” (13:39), resulting in the wicked being thrown into the fiery furnace and the righteous enjoying the bodily resurrection in terms reminiscent of the book of Daniel (13:42–43; cf. Dan 12:3).
 When Judas objects to Mary anointing Jesus at Bethany, saying they could have given to the poor (John 12:4–5; Matt 26:8–9), Jesus explains that they will always have the poor with them, but they will not always have him (26:11).
 When he institutes the Lord’s Supper, Jesus tells his disciples, “I will not drink again of this fruit of the vine until that day when I drink it with you in my Father’s kingdom” (26:29).
-All of this outside Matthew 24 indicates that Jesus led his disciples to expect an interval of time in which he was not bodily present with him, even as he also assures them that he will return for judgment and to drink of the fruit of the vine in the kingdom (e.g., John 21:22).
+All of this outside Matthew 24 indicates that Jesus led his disciples to expect an interval of time in which he was not bodily present with them, even as he also assures them that he will return for judgment and to drink of the fruit of the vine in the kingdom (e.g., John 21:22).

 When we turn to Matthew 24 itself, we find that there too Jesus speaks of things that would seem to unfold over a longer period than the mere forty years between his crucifixion circa AD 30 and the destruction of the temple in AD 70.
 These would include “many” coming in his name claiming to be the Christ (Matt 24:5), nations and kingdoms rising against one another, with famines and earthquakes (24:7), tribulations, martyrdom, the hatred of the nations (24:9), “many” falling away (24:10), false prophets arising (24:11), the gospel going through the whole world (24:14), the abomination of desolation (24:15), and more false Christs and false prophets (24:23–26).